Replacement Theology

 as there was for Israel

-when they came up from Egypt.
-The LORD will miraculously restore His people to their land, similarly to when He restored them from Egypt. (refers to the church)
+The Lord will miraculously restore His people to their land, similarly to when He restored them from Egypt.

 The Biblical Context of Replacement Theology